 History of Cades Cove

-Today, Cades Cove is one of the most visited areas in the Great Smoky Mountains National Park.
-Visitors are able to explore historic cabins, churches and a gristmill; spot white-tailed deer, turkeys and black bears; enjoy gorgeous mountain scenery or take a leisurely bicycle ride around the loop road.
+Today, Cades Cove is one of the most visited areas in Great Smoky Mountains National Park.
+Explore historic cabins, churches, and a gristmill; spot white-tailed deer, turkeys, and black bears; enjoy gorgeous mountain scenery; or take a leisurely bicycle ride around the loop road.

-Cades Cove was not always a place to visit for a day; it used to be a place to live.
-For over 100 years before the park was created, many families worked and played in the Cades Cove valley.
-Before Europeans settled in the valley, Cherokees Indians traveled through the valley to hunt the abundant deer, elk, bison and bears.
+Cades Cove was not always a place to visit for a day—it used to be a place to live.
+Over 100 years before the park was created, many families worked and played in the Cades Cove valley.
+Before Europeans settled in the valley, Cherokee Indians traveled through the valley to hunt the abundant deer, elk, bison, and bears.

 The first European settlers arrived in the Cove in the early 1820s.
-They quickly built log homes, barns, corncribs, smokehouses and cleared land for farming.
-The land was rich and fertile and provided the settlers with abundant crops, such as corn.
+They quickly cleared land for farming and built log homes, barns, corncribs, and smokehouses.
+The land was rich and fertile, and provided the settlers with abundant crops, including corn.

 Cades Cove Primitive Baptist Church